sleekmason/extra-themes/README.md

 names you like to the list.
 Those themes will then appear in the auto themes dialog and exhibit the same functionality.

-If you feel that one of these themes shoud be included in the build, let me know!